T

 neighborhood

-Lisbon's oldest district, a labyrinth of narrow streets, historic buildings, and Fado houses.
-It's known for its authentic atmosphere and stunning viewpoints.
+Lisbon's oldest district, a maze of narrow, winding streets, historic buildings, and Fado houses.
+It offers a glimpse into the city's Moorish past and is known for its vibrant atmosphere and stunning viewpoints.

-• Wear comfortable shoes as the streets are steep and cobbled.
+• Wear comfortable shoes as the cobblestone streets are steep and uneven.

 ~45 min